mikeehsu/PsAzureTools/README.md

 Below is a list of commands available in the PsAzureTools module:

-- **Move-PsatNetworkInterface** - Move a NetworkInterface to a specific subnet
+- **Move-PsAzNetworkInterface** - Move a NetworkInterface to a specific subnet

-- **Remove-PsatNetworkSecurityGroupById** - Remove unused NetworkSecurityGroup by Id
+- **Remove-PsAzNetworkSecurityGroupById** - Remove unused NetworkSecurityGroup by Id

-- **Remove-PsatStorageBlobByUri** - Remove a blob from a StorageAccount using the URI
+- **Remove-PsAzStorageBlobByUri** - Remove a blob from a StorageAccount using the URI

-- **Remove-PsatVm** - Remove a VirtualMachine and all associated resources
+- **Remove-PsAzVm** - Remove a VirtualMachine and all associated resources

-- **Update-PsatVm** - update VirtualMachine settings, which may require deleting the machine and recreating it.
+- **Update-PsAzVm** - update VirtualMachine settings, which may require deleting the machine and recreating it.

+## Stand-Alone tools

+- **CreateWhitelistRouteTable.ps1** - Create a RouteTable from Azure Whitelist XML document.

 ## Contributing